 Biomedical engineering (BME) is one of the hottest fields for potential engineers, which is why the University of Kentucky College of Engineering created a specialized undergraduate minor in BME in 2015.
-The minor enables undergraduate students to take graduate-level BME courses, which appealed to Isabella Ritz, a junior from Urbana-Champaign, Illinois.
+The minor enables undergraduate students to take graduate-level BME courses, which appealed to Isabella Ritz, a senior from Urbana-Champaign, Illinois.

 “I thought that by obtaining a biomedical engineering minor, I could gain valuable experience and also create a unique profile for myself.”

 As a materials engineering student, Isabella is discovering interesting ways BME complements her major.

 “Materials engineering and biomedical engineering work together in the area of implantable technology.
 There are a lot of factors you don’t initially realize can create complications with innovation.
 But any biomaterial you put into a body has to be biocompatible, so we do a lot of fine-tuning.”

 The BME minor allows students to choose classes tailored to their interests.
 In addition, students can apply six of the required 18 hours to research, which appealed to Isabella.

 “I worked in the biomaterials lab last year, and it was a great fit.
 I was the only undergraduate student working in it, which was great because I got to be mentored by graduate and postdoctoral students.”